raddleverse/MimiBRICK.jl/README.md

 ## Running the model calibration

 **Warning: expert users only!** All others - this is the calibration that is performed using Markov chain Monte Carlo.
 It leads to the parameter sub-samples that are used for analysis, described below.
 You do not necessarily need to mess around with this part of the code.
-If you blindly start running `calibration_driver.jl` out of the box, it will take a **long** time (8-20 hours, probably).
+If you blindly start running `examples/calibration_driver.jl` out of the box, it will take a **long** time (8-20 hours, probably).

 The calibration that is done here follows the same procedure as outlined in [Wong et al. (2017)](https://gmd.copernicus.org/articles/10/2741/2017/) and other works using BRICK.
 For each of the three main model configurations supported here (BRICK, DOECLIM-BRICK and SNEASY-BRICK), we:
 * run a Markov chain Monte Carlo calibration using 20 million iterations